 What is halal investment?
 A guide to Singapore's buzzing Islamic finance scene

-As the financial hub of Southeast Asia, Singapore's constantly making strides in different arenas.
+As the financial hub of Southeast Asia, Singapore's constantly making strides in different arenas-for one thing, did you know we're ranked the best business environment in the world again, for the 15th consecutive year?

+But today in this article, our eyes are on Halal investing.
 Singapore is steadily carving a niche as an Islamic investment powerhouse.
-With a robust regulatory framework that embraces Islamic banking and finance, the nation has witnessed a remarkable 22 per cent surge in Islamic investments since 2010.
+With a robust regulatory framework that embraces Islamic banking and finance, the nation witnessed a remarkable 22 per cent surge in Islamic investments from 2010 to 2022.

 When it comes to investment vehicles that align with Islamic principles, the financial world has crafted a suite of options that resonate with the tenets of Shariah law.
 These aren't your run-of-the-mill investment funds.
 They're tailored to meet the specific requirements of the Islamic faith.